AABoyles/uncompiled/README.md

 ### So what's the catch?

 It doesn't work especially well with search indexing, so don't count on Google to drive a bunch of traffic to your site.
 The reason is that the resource that the user sees (crisply-formatted and styled HTML) doesn't exist for the web crawler--all that HTML is generated on-the-fly by the reader's browser.
-So
+So this is not recommended if you want people to be able to find your content via searching.
+Works fine for link-sharing (e.g. email, social media) though.